tr8dr/.Net-Bridge/README.md

 ```
 the second method would be chosen given that 'Up' is convertible to ```Direction.Up``` and the numeric array is convertible to ```Vector<double>```.

+## Initialization
+The .NET bridge server (CLRServer.exe) does not contain the types / classes and functions / methods

 ## Example
 Assuming the following (contrived) .NET classes:
 ```C#